michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_api_management-.md

 Subscription approval is configured at the product level.
 Developers need this subscription to access products

 <b>Azure API Management Groups</b>
-Administrators - manage API Management service instancesm creating the APIs, operations, and products </br>
+Administrators - manage API Management service instances creating the APIs, operations, and products </br>
-Developers (can be created or invited to join by administrators or they can sign up from the Developer portal) - are granted access to the developer portal and build applications that call the operations of an API.
+Developers (can be created or invited to join by administrators or they can sign up from the Developer portal, each developer is a member of one or more groups) - are granted access to the developer portal and build applications that call the operations of an API.
 Each developer is a member of one or more groups </br>
 Guests - unauthenticated developer portal users with certain read-only access, such as the ability to view APIs but not call them </br>
 Custom groups - Administrators can also create custom groups or leverage external groups in associated Azure Active Directory tenants